YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 History
 ===================
+* Popularity Ranked #9 on SlideDB -February 20, 2015
 * Popular Videos #4, Popular Images #2 on SlideDB -January 13, 2015
 * Popularity Ranked #31 on IndieDB, #11 on SlideDB, #45 on ModDB -January 13, 2015
 * Ver 0.6.0 Released on IndieDB, ModDB -January 13, 2015